TusharBhatt1/houseware-tests/README.md

 ## Failed: 2 tests

 ## Test Suites
-Header Component - Unit Testing
-Main Component   - Integration Testing
-Index Component  - Integration Testing
+2 Integration Testing + 3 Unit Testings
-Footer Component - Unit Testing
-Input Component  - Unit Testing
-Item Component   - Unit Testing

-Conclusion
+# Conclusion
 The majority of test cases have passed, demonstrating the reliability of the application.
 Would like to have a discussion over the failed ones before the passed one.
 Thankyou.